 Fig. 17.
-Vladislav Zolotaryev, First Children's Suite (vibrato with leg)

-Portamento is also a technique of the accordion playing used in contemporary composition.
-This effect makes it possible to lower the frequency of any note and is obtained by lightly pressing the button, aided by a bellows movement (fig. 18).
+Vladislav Zolotaryev, first children's suite (vibrato with leg) Portamento is also a technique of the accordion used in contemporary composition.
+This effect makes it possible to lower the frequency of any note and is obtained by lightly pressing the button, aided by a bellows movement (Fig. 18).
 It can be performed with one, two or three notes at the same time and is usually produced by the right-hand keyboard.
-According to Lips (2000: 65), the frequency of the note is modified because a great tension in the bellows forces a great amount of air to enter a valve that is only slightly open, so the reed emits an out-of-tune sound.
-Draugsvoll & Højsgaard (2011: 11) add that it is rare to achieve a modification greater than half a tone in the high registers and greater than one tone in the low registers.
-They also note that effect performance becomes problematic above the frequency of D2 on the right-hand keyboard and C1 on the left-hand keyboard.
-Actually, with converter system, it is also possible to make portamento in left-hand keyboard.
+According to Lips (2000), the frequency of the note is modified because a great tension in the bellows forces a great amount of air to enter a valve that is only slightly open, so the reed emits an out-of-tune sound.
+Draugsvoll & Højsgaard (2011) add that it is rare to achieve a modification greater than half a tone in the high registers and greater than one tone in the low registers.
+They also note that effect performance becomes problematic above the frequency of D 2 on the right-hand keyboard and C1 on the left-hand keyboard.
+Actually, with converter system, it is possible also to make portamento in left-hand keyboard [16].

 Fig. 18.
-Sofia Gubaidulina, De Profundis (portamento)

-Some contemporary compositions also incorporate percussion effects.
+Sofia Gubaidulina, de profundis (portamento) Some contemporary compositions also incorporate percussion effects.
 In aesthetic terms, these effects enrich the performance and open up new paths in interpretation.
-Draugsvoll & Højsgaard

-(2011: 17) group these effects into four types: sound air, button noise, bellows tapping and register noise.
+Draugsvoll & Højsgaard (2011) group these effects into four types: sound air, button noise, bellows tapping and register noise.
 As the bellows consists of a hollow cardboard box, you can find several timbres exploring different areas of the bellows.

-1) Press the air bellows button (fig. 19)
+1) Press the air bellows button (Fig. 19)

 Fig. 19.
-Vladimir Zubitsky, Partita Concertante No^o 2 (effect with the use of the bellows)

-2) Slide your fingers on the keyboard (fig. 20)
+Vladimir Zubitsky, partita concertante n.o 2 (effect with the use of the bellows) 2) Slide your fingers on the keyboard (Fig. 20)

 Fig. 20.
-Viktor Vlassov, Steps (sliding fingers on keyboard with percussive effect only)

-3) Beat in the bellows (fig. 21)
+Viktor Vlassov, steps (sliding fingers on keyboard with percussive effect only) 3) Beats in the bellows (Fig. 21)

 Fig. 21.
-Viktor Vlassov, Steps; and Vladimir Zubitsky, Partita Concertante No.o 2 (knocking in the bellows)

-4) Percussion through the registers (fig. 22)
+Viktor Vlassov, steps; and Vladimir Zubitsky, partita concertante n.o 2 (knocking in the bellows) 4) Percussion through the registers (Fig. 22)